jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 - Updated ```.gitignore``` to not track additional compilation side effects (such as ```clox.exe.stackdump```).
 - Updated and added comments above functions and wtihin them to detail what is happening.
 - Made some changes to the debugger to more easily associate what is happening in the stack with the op codes.

+Chapter 16 - Scanning on Demand:
+- Added a scanner file, ```scanner.c```, that scans in source code from a either a file or the REPL.
+The REPL is an interactive command line program that allows users to enter a line of code and have it evaluated and executed.
+- Updated ```.gitignore``` to not track any Lox or Text files.
+This is so the repository looks cleaner.
+- Got rid of old main in order to suppport the REPL and file reading features.
+- Tested with some of my own test cases to ensure that error were being caught (opening a non-existent file, scanning an unterminated string, etc.).

 ## Issues
 - The compilation process is a bit long.
 Perhaps making a makefile will reduce difficulty.